New York's Greatest Wilderness

 Lake Placid

-Olympic history, High Peaks access, excellent dining.
+Olympic history, High Peaks access, excellent dining and shops.
 Best for hikers, skiers, and those who want a classic mountain-town feel.

 🚤